mehulagg/gitlab/doc/development/experiment_guide/index.md

 Note that this data is completely separate from the [events tracking data](#implement-the-tracking-events).
 They are not linked together in any way.

-#### Adding a context
+#### Add context

-You can add an arbitrary context hash to the experiment or control users, to be consumed in the data analytics dashboards.
+You can add arbitrary context data in a hash which will be stored as part of the experiment user record.
+This data can then be used by data analytics dashboards.

 ```ruby
 before_action do